Hajj Fact Sheet

 If pilgrims lose their passports, they should immediately report the loss to their travel agent and obtain a report from the appropriate United Agents Office and local police.
 Upon completion of Hajj, the U.S. Consulate General in Jeddah can assist in issuing emergency replacement passports to U.S. citizens and “boarding foils” to U.S. legal permanent residents who lose their green cards.

 Routine immunizations for all pilgrims should be up-to-date.
 Hepatitis A and B and typhoid vaccines are also recommended.
-Although a requirement for polio vaccine does not include pilgrims from the U.S., it is best to ensure full vaccination against polio before travel.
+Although a requirement for polio vaccine does not include pilgrims from the United States, it is best to ensure full vaccination against polio before travel.
 Current vaccination requirements are available from the website of the Saudi Ministry of Health.
 Hand sanitizers, cold, diarrhea, and skin irritation medication are advisable.

 Travelers must carry vaccination certificates with them for inspection by Saudi authorities at the port of entry.

-Heat-related illnesses are some of the most common health issues faced by pilgrims, as temperatures in Mecca may exceed 100° F during the summer and early fall.
+Heat-related illnesses are some of the most common health issues faced by pilgrims, as temperatures in Mecca may routinely exceed 100° F during the summer and early fall.
 Heat exhaustion and heat stroke are serious conditions, and travelers are advised to stay hydrated, rest, and protect themselves from the sun.
 Travelers experiencing symptoms of heat-related illness, including profuse sweating, chills, headache, dizziness, and nausea, should move to a cool area and seek medical attention.

 Please visit the Centers for Disease Control website for further health-related information on the Hajj and information on the Middle East Respiratory Syndrome Coronavirus (MERS-CoV) (formerly called “novel coronavirus”) in Saudi Arabia.